 - No buttonholer

-The GentleShower portable machine does not have a buttonholer.
+The Donyer portable machine does not have a buttonholer.
 But the machine does come with instructions on how to sew buttonholes manually.

 This model is great for beginners and anyone who doesn’t want to lug around a heavy sewing machine.

-While the iBesi was made for kids, adults can use it, too.
+While the Luby was made for kids, adults can use it for small projects or repairs too.

-This machine offers double thread, two-line design and double speed.
-It’s extremely lightweight at just 2.1 pounds.
+This machine offers double thread, two-line design, 12 stitching options and two speeds.
+It’s extremely lightweight at just 6 pounds.

-The iBest Mini has two speeds: low and high.
+The Luby Mini has two speeds: low and high.
 The speed can be adjusted according to the project and skill level.

 - Compact design that’s great for kids and beginners